n26/psd2-tpp-docs/README.md

 <details>
 <summary> 2025</summary>

+- **September 19, 2025** From October 13, 2025, all requests to our PSD2 APIs must include the user-agent of your http client.
+Requests without this information will be blocked as part of infrastructure updates to improve API performance and security.

 - **September 18, 2025** Additional transaction status ACCC will replace ACSC in the /v1/payments/instant-sepa-credit-transfers/{{paymentId}}/status endpoint, from October 9th 2025, to comply with the Instant Payments Regulation enforced by the European Union.

 - **January 08, 2025** We are no longer requiring customers to accept the ___Term And Conditions___ for the SEPA Instant feature prior to performing the first transfer.
 There are no longer any fees associated with SEPA Instant.